zhuangh/CarND-Traffic-Sign-Classifier-Project/writeup_zhuang.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+I increase the filter depths for the convolution layers.
+The dropout is set to 0.7.

+It improved the accuracy of test set from 89% to 93%.

 ### Test a Model on New Images